mwshinn/CanD/doc/tutorial.rst

   direction.
 - "-figure": Indentical to "figure", except with the origin in the upper right corner.
+- "fontsize": The default font size, e.g. if you have 8pt font, 2 units is 16pt.
+  See below for how to change the font size.
+Note that this is computed by converting the size in points to the size on the figure.
+Thus, you cannot rely on this being exactly the same distance as a given font, because different fonts use different design choices.
+Nevertheless, it should be close.
 - "default" (or none): The default unit.
 This is set to "absolute" when the canvas is created, but this can be changed.
 For example, ``Point(1, 2, "default")`` and ``Point(1, 2)`` are equivalent.